roybrown77/pickup-games/README.md

 - Web Api / C#
 - Google Maps
+- Architected/organized using DDD principles

-# To Run Application locally
+# To run application locally

 1. open in visual studio

-2. i'll fix this step in a later version:
+2. i'll eliminate this step in a later version:

 comment out line: